Listen to this post

 Photo of Arun Prabhu Arun Prabhu

-Partner (Head- Technology & Telecommunications) at the Bengaluru office of Cyril Amarchand Mangaldas.
-Arun is part of the Technology, Media and Telecommunications (TMT) group and has special expertise in advising clients in the electronics, information technology enabled services, outsourcing and information technology sectors.
+Partner (Head – Technology) at Cyril Amarchand Mangaldas.
+Arun special expertise in advising clients in the information technology enabled services, outsourcing and information technology sectors.
 He was also a member of the Government of India’s working group on the legal enablement of information and communication technology systems.
 Arun was described as a “very effective and highly knowledgeable” lawyer by Chambers and Partners in 2011.
 He can be reached at arun.prabhu@cyrilshroff.com

 Photo of Aarushi Jain Aarushi Jain